How To Deal With Stress

-When delegating activities, make sure to delegate the complete job; giving fragmented jobs leaves you with loose ends.
+When delegating activities, make sure to appoint the complete job; giving fragmented jobs leaves you with loose ends.

 Make sure that your help delivers a completed product so you can focus on the things you need to do.

-When delegating an assignment, make sure that you set clear expectations on what you want accomplished.
+When delegating an assignment, make sure that you set clear expectations on what you want to be accomplished.

 Clear guidelines upfront will ensure that you can expect concrete results.